 - Meetings.
-Our compensation committee acted by written consent one time during the fiscal year ended December 31, 2008; and - Role of executive officers.
+Our compensation committee met twice during the fiscal year ended December 31, 2009; and - Role of executive officers.
 Our president and chief executive officer generally attends compensation committee meetings and sometimes makes recommendations to our compensation committee regarding the amount and form of the compensation of the other executive officers and key employees.
 He is not present for any of the executive sessions or for any discussion of his own compensation.